TOTEM: Peer Mentoring Course

 What age groups is TOTEM aimed at?

-TOTEM can be delivered to any year group, but typically, schools select pupils from years nine onwards so they can support the lower age groups.
+TOTEM can be delivered to pupils from years nine onwards to support the lower age groups.
 You can choose a cohort of up to 20 young people, which can be from one particular year group or a mix across the year groups.

 What happens after the course?